bugthing/bugthing.github.com/_posts/2018-04-17-arch-on-usb.markdown

     $ lsblk

 From here we will assume `/dev/sda`.
-Partition the USB as required.
+Partition the USB stick as required.
 Here we will have 1 boot partition and 1 root partition.

     $ gdisk /dev/sda
     o<confirm>